g4n3sha5/MatiVAted/readME.md

 ### ==== ANNOUNCEMENT ===
 As for now - 04.05.2023 I decide to share the code, the app is  working perfectly locally and when I deploy it, there are some problems with static files.
 I did not find the reason for now, and I've been looking since few weeks.
-I will keep trying in spare time, but I proceed with next project.
-Maybe I will re-write this project, or maybe someone can find the reason behind it.
+I will keep trying to fix it in spare time, but I proceed with a next project.
+Maybe I will re-write this project with REST API or maybe someone can find the reason behind it.

 # About